dell/omnia/docs/source/InstallationGuides/deletenode.rst

 Use this playbook to remove discovered or provisioned nodes from all inventory files and Omnia database tables.
 No changes are made to the Slurm or Kubernetes cluster.

-.. note:: To undo changes made by this playbook, re-run the provision tool on the target node.

 **Configurations performed by the playbook**